A Certain Loneliness

 Currently unavailable, and unfortunately no date known when it will be back

-After contracting polio as a child, Sandra Gail Lambert progressed from braces and crutches to a manual wheelchair to a power wheelchair—but loneliness has remained a constant, from the wild claustrophobia of a child in body casts to just yesterday, trapped at home, gasping from pain.
-A Certain Loneliness is a meditative and engaging memoir-in-essays that explores the intersection of disability, queerness, and female desire with frankness and humor.
+After contracting polio as a child, Sandra Gail Lambert transitioned from using braces and crutches to a manual wheelchair and eventually to a power wheelchair.
+Throughout this journey, however, loneliness has remained a persistent presence in her life.
+From the overwhelming claustrophobia experienced during childhood in body casts to her more recent struggles with pain and isolation at home, Lambert's experiences resonate deeply with anyone who has faced adversity.
+In A Certain Loneliness, she shares her story through meditative essays that delve into the complexities of disability, queerness, and female desire, all conveyed with a blend of frankness and humor.

 "The author knows herself well and shares thoughts, feelings, and impressions with grace and acute self-awareness.
 Readers will come away with a cleareyed portrait of the author through the stories of her joys, sorrows, and intimate impressions.
 A powerful testimony to the determination and strength necessary to persevere despite assumptions, scrutiny, and societal stigmatization."—Kirkus